-- Telephone book recycling.

-- > Fluorescent bulb recycling.

-- > CRT recycling.

-- Battery recycling.
+- CRTs

-- Corrugated Cardboard
+- Batteries Corrugated Cardboard

-- Newsprint
+- Newspaper

 - Food/beverage containers

 - Mixed paper

 - Laboratory glassware

+- Toner cartridges

 All other non-hazardous waste generated by the Laboratory was collected and transported to the City of Ames' Resource Recovery Plant for processing.
 Combustible waste is used as fuel in the city's electrical utility power plant.
-Scrap metal from uncontrolled areas is sent offsite for recycling.